MR

 Consequences of Withdrawing RRSP Before Maturity

 The most obvious consequence of prematurely withdrawing funds from an RRSP is a tax penalty.
+Withdrawing a large amount can increase your tax bill since you’re paying withdrawal and combined income taxes.

+However, did you know there is another huge consequence to early withdrawals?
 It’s a simple fact that all you are doing is depriving yourself of the money you’ll need in retirement.

+A long-term, steady contribution to a retirement plan allows funds to grow thanks to compound interest.
 Your retirement fund will be harmed if you withdraw funds early, especially since you won’t be able to regain the contribution room you’ve lost.

 Remember, however, that withdrawing several little sums over a short time to avoid paying the high withholding tax has its own set of drawbacks.